-Figure 4.2: Seeding the ground polariton state. (a) The spectrum of the broadband probe before the sample. (b) Energy and momentum resolve emission image obtained with the seeding by the probe.
+Figure 4.2: Seeding the ground polariton state. (a) The spectrum of the broadband probe before the sample. (b) Normalized energy and momentum resolved emission image obtained with the seeding by the probe.
 The white dashed line is a fit for LPB below the threshold (c) The spectrum of the probe after the sample.